jcolson/token_frames/README.md

 [Jinker#8073](https://discord.com) on Discord made a really cool 'web' themed token.

+### Sourced from /u/Benjosity

+[Benjosity](https://reddit.com/u/Benjosity) on Reddit made some really nice backgrounds and tokens, included them with their permission!

-Feel free to send pull requests for additional token frame content!
+## Feel free to send pull requests for additional token frame content

 ## Other modules